Getting around Chiapas – Palenque, Bonampak, Yaxchilan

 San Juan de Chamula

-A visit of San Juan de Chamula will finish your journey.
+A visit of San Juan de Chamula will complete your journey.

 Chamula is the biggest community of indigenous people in Chiapas.
 The colorful market is something you should have seen as well as a visit of the Maya church of Chamula.
 In this church, a special mixture or side-by-side of Mayan and Christian ceremonies are performed.